 CONCLUSION: Intentional inclusion of the patient/family in research is important and practical.
 Both strengths and challenges of the proposed intervention were identified, indicating the need for further study.

 Schenk, Elizabeth C; Bryant, Ruth A; Van Son, Catherine R; and Odom-Maryon, Tamara, "Developing an Intervention to Reduce Harm in Hospitalized Patients: Patients and Families in Research."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 701.